arijitcodes/microstream-client/README.md

 ### MicrostreamClientOptions

 - `hubUrl`: URL of the Microstream Hub.
-- `serviceName`: Name of the service connecting to the hub.
+- `serviceName`: A Unique Service Registation Name of the service connecting to the hub.
 - `timeout`: Timeout for requests in milliseconds (default: 5000).
 - `heartbeatInterval`: Interval for sending heartbeats in milliseconds (default: 5000).
 - [`logLevel`](#log-levels-): Log level for the client (default: "info").

+### Important Notes 📝

+- **Service names** must be **unique** across your entire system.
+The Hub will reject any connection attempts from services trying to register with an already registered name.
+- If your service attempts to connect with a name that's already registered:
+  - The connection will be rejected
+  - An error will be thrown with code `DUPLICATE_SERVICE_REGISTRATION`
+  - The process will automatically terminate to prevent conflicts

 <hr>